open-web3-stack/guardian/packages/guardian/docs/Actions.md

 ...
 ```

-Finally you can run `node index.js --config=config.yml`
+Finally you can run `node index.js --config=config.yml` to start your Guardian.